exoplatform/exo-documentation/docs/Configuration.rst

           exo.wallet.transaction.pending.maxSendingAttempts=3

-    .. note:: If the transaction is still not mined after ``exo.wallet.transaction.pending.maxDays`` days, it will be marked as a failed transaction in eXo's internal database. if/when it gets eventually mined (pending.maxDays), the Job ``ContractTransactionVerifierJob`` will detect it and will update the real transaction status coming from the blockchain and send notifications.
+    .. note:: If the transaction is still not mined after ``exo.wallet.transaction.pending.maxDays`` days, it will be marked as a failed in eXo's internal database. if/when it gets eventually mined (pending.maxDays), the Job ``ContractTransactionVerifierJob`` will detect it and will update the real transaction status coming from the blockchain and send notifications.